 “Not every commercial composter can or will take the same items,” says Karen Dawson, a representative for Washington-based commercial composting company Cedar Grove.
 She notes that facilities serving cities around the country have widely different processes.
-“What’s compostable at our facility, which uses Gore covers and is quick and hot, is different than what might be available at a open wind row facility in the Midwest.”
+“What’s compostable at our facility, which uses Gore covers and is quick and hot, is different than what might be available at an open windrow facility in the Midwest.”

-Couldn’t Starbucks just switch to a totally compostable cup then?
+Why couldn’t Starbucks just switch to a totally compostable cup back then?

 It’s not that simple.
 “There are a lot of products on the market that are marketed as green, biodegradable, or compostable that are actually not,” Dawson says.
 Many so-called biodegradable and compostable products, she says, end up in Cedar Grove’s facility, where they fail to decompose completely and contaminate the compost in the same way as plastic or glass.
 (Cedar Grove works closely with organizations that help advocate for and certify compostable products such as Compost Manufacturing Alliance and the Biodegradable Products Institute.
 Cedar Grove has also developed its own list of acceptable items.)